Katzy/katzenblog.github.io/_posts/2014-08-04-first-time.md

 Here I am now, re-committing myself to the world of code.
 In this journey I seek to not only learn the language of the new literacy, but I intend to recode my life.
 Imagine that, recoding an organism via the coding of an inanimate object.

-It is my intention for this blog to serve as a repository for ideas I ; that my growth in this field will be continuously stimulated.
+It is my intention for this blog to serve as a repository for ideas; that my growth in this field will be continuously stimulated.
 I also hope that anyone who follows in their own similar (or dissimilar) hero's journey, may draw strength from seeing me fall along the way and watching me get back up.

 Thanks for stopping by!